prestonharberts/fedora-40-configuration/docs/firefox.md

 ```
 /* hides the title bar */
 #titlebar {
-  visibility: collapse;
+  visibility: collapse !important;
 }

+#TabsToolbar {
+  visibility: collapse !important;
+}
 ```

-Now, open `about:config`, and set `` to `true`, as well as adjusting the VA-API settings listed later in this document.
-Restart the app.
+Now, open `about:config`, and set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`, as well as these VA-API settings listed later in this document:

-Change the following in `about:config` (including some VA-API controls we'll also do in our main application later):

 ```
-toolkit.legacyUserProfileCustomizations.stylesheets
 media.ffmpeg.vaapi.enabled = true
 media.ffvpx.enabled = false
 media.rdd-vpx.enabled = false
 ```

-Right-click the titlebar, and click "Customize Toolbar."
-Enable the title bar option at the bottom, save, then right-click the titlebar again and enable the hide icons option.

 ## Netflix 1080p

 Follow the directions [here](https://github.com/vladikoff/netflix-1080p-firefox/issues/63), downloading the file, renaming the file extension from `.zip` to `.xpi`, and installing it manually from the Firefox extensions page.

+## TWP - Translate Web Pages by Filipe Dev

+Change the following settings in the extension's menu:

+- Show the button to translate the selected text: Off

 ## VA-API